 Connecticut

-As a HVAC contractor, you’ll need a license to work in Connecticut.
 To qualify for a journeyman’s license, you will need to have completed a registered apprenticeship program or the equivalent.
 You will need to pass an exam and pay an application fee.

-For a contractor license, you need to show you have two years as a licensed journeyman.
+For a contractor license, you need to show you have two years of experience as a licensed journeyman.
 You need to pass a contractors exam, as well as a business and law exam.
 The license must be renewed annually.

 Delaware